MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/azure-monitor-security-baseline.md

 ##### Conditional Access for Data Plane

-**Description**: Data plane access can be controlled using Azure AD Conditional Access Policies.
+**Description**: Data plane access can be controlled using Microsoft Entra Conditional Access Policies.
 [Learn more](/azure/active-directory/conditional-access/overview).

 | Supported | Enabled By Default | Configuration Responsibility |
 |---|---|---|